CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It lets you see what you have changed.
+It lets you see what you have changed and look back to see what has happened. .

 ## Question 13